saanjh-org/saanjh-org.github.io/index.md

 layout: default
 ---

-## Saanjh Mission
+## SAANJH Oneness Commune for Harmony in Society

-We are dedicated to making a difference in the community by providing support and resources to those in need.
+We are dedicated to making a positive difference in the community by providing support and resources to those in need.

-## Get Involved

-Join us in our mission by volunteering, donating, or spreading the word about our work.

 ![Saanjh Image](assets/Saanjh.jpg)